xunmengshe/QuickLook.Plugin.PianoRollViewer/README.md

 # QuickLook.Plugin.PianoRollViewer
 A [QuickLook](https://github.com/QL-Win/QuickLook) plugin for various music creation formats that shows your file as piano roll.

+Note: Currently this plugin only works on QuickLook built in Debug mode. it won't work on QuickLook built in Release mode, and official QuickLook releases.
+If you figured out how to make it work, please create a pull request.

 ![](images/image.png)

 ## Supported formats